Back to previous page

 Representative Matters

-• Obtaining favorable award for class appellate counsel who challenged sufficiency of class settlement
+• Obtaining favorable award for class appellate counsel who successfully challenged sufficiency of class settlement

-• Representing and advising beneficiaries and trustees in matters relating to substantial private trusts
+• Representing and advising beneficiaries and trustees in New York Surrogate's Court relating to substantial private trusts

 • Obtaining favorable settlement for professional service firm against group of former employees and their new employer for breach of fiduciary duty